rfveds/portfolio-jd/README.md

 * [Contact](#contact)

 ## General Information
 - Portfolo website created for an artist.
+Layouts mostly done using grid with Responsive Web Design standards.

 ## Technologies Used
 - HTML
 - JavaScript
 - CSS

 ## Setup
 To run this project copy repository and open index.html